-The Company maintains at least ten percent of the fund in liquid/semi-liquid assets in the form of cash and cash equivalents, special savings deposits, listed equity securities, government debt securities, accrued interest receivable, dividend receivable, and other collective schemes wholly invested in liquid/semi-liquid assets to assure necessary liquidity.
+The Company maintains at least ten percent of the fund in liquid/semi-liquid assets in the form of cash in banks, special savings deposits, accrued interest receivable, dividend receivable and other collective schemes wholly invested in liquid/semi-liquid assets to assure necessary liquidity.
 This is also in compliance to Section 6.10 of the Implementing Rules and Regulations of the Investment Company Act series of 2018.

-The Fund Manager manages liquidity risk by continuously monitoring forecast and actual cash flows and matching the maturity profiles of financial assets and liabilities.
+The Fund Manager manages liquidity risks by continuously monitoring forecast and actual cash flows and matching the maturity profiles of financial assets and liabilities.

-The following table details the Company's remaining contractual maturity for its non-derivative financial liabilities.
+The following table details the Company's remaining contractual maturity for its nonderivative financial liabilities.
 The table had been drawn up based on the undiscounted cash flows of financial liabilities based on the earliest date on which the Company can be required to pay.